SKaryngton/API-Platform/README.md

 docker-compose up -d
 ```

-Next, build the database and the schema with:
+- Build the database and the schema with:

 ```
 # "symfony console" is equivalent to "bin/console"